 Mahalaya marks the end of Pitri-Paksha (Shradh) and the beginning of Devi- Paksha and the Durga Puja festival.
 The word Mahalaya is made from Maha which means great and Alaya which means abode, hence Mahalaya means the beginning of the biggest festival in India – Durga Puja.

 Mahalaya Amavasya, Pitru Amavasya, or Sarvapitri Amavasya marks the beginning of the Navratri festival.
-This year Goddess Durga will be worshipped more than a month after Mahalaya.
-Mahasashthi which marks the start of Durga Puja starts on October 11th, while Mahalaya is on October 6th, 2021.
+Mahalaya is on September 25th, 2022.

 Mahalaya occurs on an Amavasya, so it is also called Mahalaya Amavasya and is observed seven days before Durga Puja.
 The two contrasting periods of Pitri-Paksha and Devi-Paksha juxtapose to create the pious moment of Mahalaya.

 On this day sculptures making Durga idols start painting the eyes of Mother Goddess, the third eye is painted on the forehead of Durga idols, and the Bengali community invokes the divine mother for her homecoming, this special ritual is called “Chakkudaan“.
 After the “Chakkudaan“, the goddess is asked to wake up and open her eyes.
 It is the day when Goddess Durga descended to Earth, her ‘Paternal home‘ every year.

 It is a very auspicious day for Bengalis, they traditionally wake up early in the morning on Mahalaya and recite hymns for Devi and chant Mantras.
 They invite their beloved deity Maa Durga, who symbolizes strength and happiness.